-The following requirements ensures there is transparancy to the status of the device integrity.
+The following requirements ensures there is transparency to the status of the device integrity.
 Device implementations:

-[C-0-1] MUST correctly report through the System API method PersistentDataBlockManager.getFlashLockState() whether their bootloader state permits flashing of the system image.
-The FLASH_LOCK_UNKNOWN state is reserved for device implementations upgrading from an earlier version of Android where this new system API method did not exist.
+- [C-0-1] MUST correctly report through the System API method PersistentDataBlockManager.getFlashLockState() whether their bootloader state permits flashing of the system image.
+The FLASH_LOCK_UNKNOWN state is reserved for device implementations upgrading from an earlier version of Android where this new system API method did not exist. - [C-0-2] MUST support Verified Boot for device integrity.